What we do

 – Qualifying Relatives of U.S. Citizens or Permanent Residents

-CITIZENSHIP & NATURALIZATIONOur firm provides legal services for clients who are permanent residents and plan to obtain U.S. citizenship:
+Our firm provides legal services to the following individuals who are U.S. permanent residents and wish to obtain citizenship in the U.S.:

 – Lawful Permanent Resident of 5 Years